 This example will show CBT helps with anxiety and other struggles, ultimately winding our back to successfully setting a boundary!

 Are you ready to see how various CBT techniques intertwine to affect multiple different problematic aspects of your life?

-Finally, here’s a quick list of CBT techniques (which you can learn more about in this CBT techniques article here):
+Finally, here’s a quick list of CBT techniques:

 - Self monitoring: via journaling

 - Exposure: to uncomfortable things help you tolerate them